-Acquisition- a grant may be expended to acquire fee title, leasehold, or other interest in real property.
+Acquisition- to acquire fee title, leasehold, or other interest in real property.
 If an Applicant proposes to acquire less than fee title, the Applicant shall demonstrate in the Application to the satisfaction of the Department that the proposed Project will provide public benefits and use that are commensurate with the type of the interest in real property to be acquired.
 All Acquisitions shall be in perpetuity.